JuliaRobotics/Caesar.jl/docs/src/principles/multiplyingDensities.md

 ## Starting the ZMQ server

 Caesar.jl provides a [startup script for a default ZMQ instance](http://github.com/JuliaRobotics/Caesar.jl/blob/master/scripts/zmqServer.sh).
-Start a server and allow precompilations to finish until a printout message "waiting to receive..." is seen.
-Feel free to change the ZMQ interface for TCP vs. shared memory or any of the ZMQ supported modes of data transport.
+Start a server and allow precompilations to finish, as indicated by a printout message "waiting to receive...".
+More [details here](http://www.juliarobotics.org/Caesar.jl/latest/concepts/multilang/#Starting-the-Caesar-ZMQ-Navigation-Server-1).

 ## Functional Products via Python